-Environment Recycling & Waste 10 Creative Ways to Upcycle Your Plastic Bottles By Kelly Ladd Writer University of Central Florida Before Ladd became a full-time artist, she was a parade performer at Disney World and an editor and prop stylist for Parenting magazine. our editorial process Kelly Ladd Updated May 17, 2020 There are plenty of crafty DIY projects you can create with plastic bottles.
-Share Twitter Pinterest Email Recycling & Waste Plastics Zero Waste Sure, you toss your plastic bottles into your recycling bin instead of the regular trash, but did you know you can go one step further by upcycling?
+Environment Recycling & Waste 10 Creative Ways to Upcycle Your Plastic Bottles By Kelly Ladd Kelly Ladd Writer University of Central Florida Before Ladd became a full-time artist, she was a parade performer at Disney World and an editor and prop stylist for Parenting magazine.
+Learn about our editorial process Updated May 17, 2020 Share Twitter Pinterest Email Treehugger / Sanja Kostic Recycling & Waste Plastics Zero Waste Sure, you toss your plastic bottles into your recycling bin instead of the regular trash, but did you know you can go one step further by upcycling?
 Here are 10 creative and easy projects that will add a homemade touch to your living space.
-1. Self-Watering Water Bottle Garden Don't worry about water your plants again with this little gardening hack.
-Handmade by Kelly Do you forget to water your plants?
-Here's a cool way so you don't always have to remember.
-Thread a string through the bottle cap and cut the bottle in half.
+1. Self-Watering Water Bottle Garden Treehugger / Sanja Kostic Do you forget to water your plants?
+Here's a cool way so you don't always have to remember: Cut the bottle in half and thread a string through the bottle cap.
 Water goes in the bottom half.
-A plant and soil goes in the top half.
-A full set of instructions are at Handmade by Kelly.
-2. No Sew-Zipper Bottle Plastic bottles as containers make for a crafty and cheap way for kids to travel with crayons and markers.
-Make It & Love It Organize your pencils and kid's crayons with this recycled DIY.
-Cut two water bottles, using only the bottoms.
-Then hot glue a zipper to plastic and store away!
-Get the how-to at Make It & Love It.
-3. Bottle Mobile This mobile turns plastic bottles into hanging flowers for a patio.
-Creative Jewish Mom Add some color to your back patio with a flower-styled plastic bottle mobile.
-Cut the tops off of your bottle and shape them so they look like flowers.
-Then glue tissue paper on them.
-Decorate the tips of the flowers with silver duct tape and hang with a piece of yarn.
-Creative Jewish Mom has the complete details.
-4. Milk Jug Votive Candleholder Show off your small candles with these elegant-looking holders.
-Bliss Bloom Bug Your friends will have no idea these chic lotus candle holders are DIY.
-Simply cut the different sized petals from a milk jug and glue to an electric tea light.
-You can make one lotus per gallon milk jug.
-A step-by-step process is available at Bliss Bloom Blog.
-5. Plastic Bottle Bird Feeder You'll need some old wooden spoons to finish this bird feeder project.
-Heck Fridays Transform your water bottle into a bird feeder.
-Simply add old wooden spoons as perches by cutting holes into the sides of the bottle and sliding the spoon through.
-Then fill the bottle with birdseed.
-Heck Fridays provides more details.
-6. Soda Bottle Sprinkler While great for keeping a garden watered, the water bottle sprinkler is also ideal for some warm-weather fun.
-Housing a forest It's spring, and that means it's time to water the garden.
-Simply drill holes in a soda bottle and duct tape it to the end of a hose.
-What you get is ingenious.
-The complete instructions are at Housing a Forest.
-7. Soda Bottle Lantern A plastic bottle lantern makes for a chic night light.
-Oh Oh Blog Give a soda bottle a new purpose by converting it into a sophisticated lantern.
-Cut off the top of a clean 2 liter bottle, and then fill it with twinkly lights.
-Wrap the bottle with a few layers of cut paper.
-More information is available at Oh Oh Blog.
-8. Recycled Wind Chimes These wind chimes are a cute addition to near a child's window.
-Happy Hooligans Teach your children the importance of upcycling with this adorable and whimsical wind chime.
-Paint your water bottle and hang colorful beads and buttons from it.
-Then simply let the wind do its thing.
-Happy Hooligans has all the steps you need.
-9. Cellphone Charger You won't trip over your charging cable again with this handy little DIY project.
-Make It & Love It Reuse a lotion bottle by turning it into a charging station.
-Cut the bottle so it has a "handle" large enough for your charger.
-Then mod podge fabric to it.
-Once dry, you can charge away while hiding those obnoxious cords.
-Read the complete instructions at Make It & Love It.
-10. Bathroom Organizer Achieve an organized bathroom with plastic bottles.
-A Little Craft In Your Day Organize your toiletries by taking old colorful spray bottles and cutting them in half.
-Then press a hot iron to smooth the jagged edges.
-Get the how-to at A Little Craft In Your Day.
+A plant and soil goes in the top half, placed upside down inside the bottom half.
+The thread that runs through the center draws moisture up into the plant.
+2. No Sew-Zipper Bottle Treehugger / Sanja Kostic Organize your pencils and kids' crayons with upcycled bottles.
+To make the top removable, just cut the bottle a few inches from the top, then hot glue a zipper to both edges.
+If you need more space, use the bottom sections of two different bottles.
+3. Bottle Mobile Treehugger / Sanja Kostic Add some color to your back patio with a flower-styled plastic bottle mobile.
+Cut the tops off of your bottle and cut the edges into "petals" so that the bottle top resembles a closed crocus.
+To decorate them, you can either paint them different colors or glue tissue paper onto them.
+Hang them into a mobile with a piece of yarn.
+4. Milk Jug Votive Candleholder Treehugger / Sanja Kostic Your friends will have no idea these chic lotus candle holders are DIY.
+Simply cut the different sized petals from a milk jug and glue to the bottom of an electric tea light.
+You can make about one plastic lotus flower per gallon milk jug.
+5. Plastic Bottle Bird Feeder Treehugger / Sanja Kostic Transform your water bottle into a bird feeder by cutting holes into the sides and sliding wooden spoons through them.
+These will serve as perches and feed catchers, so make sure they're slanted slightly downward.
+Once filled with seeds, you can hang your DIY bird feeder with a sturdy piece of wire or a metal hook.
+6. Soda Bottle Sprinkler Treehugger / Sanja Kostic Here's one of the more ingenious ways to upcycle a plastic bottle if you're someone who has a lawn or garden to water.
+Drill or poke small holes in all around the bottle, remove the cap, and duct tape the opening to the end of a hose.
+Voila!
+You have a homemade sprinkler.
+7. Soda Bottle Lantern Treehugger / Sanja Kostic Who says plastic bottles can't be decorative?
+For this soda bottle lantern, cut off the top of a clean 2-liter bottle, then fill it with fairy lights and wrap the whole thing with a layer of cut paper.
+You can decorate the paper as you wish—perhaps with paint or colorful tissue paper.
+8. Recycled Wind Chimes Treehugger / Sanja Kostic Another way to turn your old plastic bottles into fun decor is with a whimsical wind chime.
+Just cut the bottom off your bottle, paint it, turn it upside down, and hang strings of colorful beads and buttons from the edges.
+Hang it in a tree and let the wind do its thing.
+9. Cellphone Charger Treehugger / Sanja Kostic Reuse a lotion bottle by turning it into a cord-hiding charging station.
+Cut the bottle so it has a "handle" large enough to hang the contraption from your wall charger.
+Dress it up to suit your surroundings by adding a fabric facade courtesy of Mod Podge.
+Once it's dry, hang it on your charger and hide those ugly cords in it.
+10. Bathroom Organizer Treehugger / Sanja Kostic Organize your toiletries by taking old colorful spray bottles, cutting them in half, and pressing a hot iron the jagged edges to make them smoother.
+Be careful not to burn yourself or melt the plastic.